 Fairy Tail usually has one per arc, whenever the story doesn't involve the whole guild.
 Juvia tags along for the Tower arc, Wendy is a key member of the team in the Edolas arc (she becomes a permanent, though de facto, member of the main characters' team shortly after), and in the Tournament arc they managed to get Jellal into the competition.

 Fullmetal Alchemist pulls this, with different characters traveling with the Elrics and leaving, and eventually all joining for the final battle.

-There are a few examples from Animorphs: Derek in The Extreme, Erek King in The Attack and Aldrea in The Prophecy.
+There are a few examples from Animorphs: Erek King and Guide in The Attack and Aldrea in The Prophecy.

 Though Erek would go on to be a recurring character.

 Doctor Who has the various people who join The Doctor for one or two adventures, but never full-time, be it due to death or their own choice.
 Examples include Astrid from "Voyage of the Damned" and Sara Kingdom in "The Daleks' Master Plan".
 Donna was this in "The Runaway Bride" before she became a full-time companion in Series 4.